Made at the Market

 For Jose Gonzalez, 34, Mercadito Hispano started as a place of simple transactions between cashier and customer for the sole purpose of making money for his family.
 24 years later, it has morphed into something much larger, more complex and fulfilling to him.

-The building that is now home to Mercadito Hispano was known as Allen’s Dry Cleaners until 2000, when Jose’s mother and step-father bought it and transformed it into a Hispanic market.
+The building that is now home to Mercadito Hispano was Allen’s Dry Cleaners until 2000, when Jose’s mother and step-father bought it and transformed it into a Hispanic market.
 Jose was ten years old at the time and knew very little Spanish but due to his mother’s factory job and his step-father splitting from the family, Jose was left to be the man of the market most afternoons.

 Jose holds two photos of the building before and after its transition to Mercadito Hispano.
 Prior to Jose’s parents buying the building in 2000, it was Allen’s Dry Cleaning.
 “That’s where I would go get my bubblegum in the morning and then go to school,” Jose said.